Viagra and Levitra: What's the Difference?

 There is no real difference in the half life of Levitra and Viagra® as they both remain in the body for a similar amount of time.
 Both drugs are designed to provide a short term relief from the effects of erectile dysfunction, usually for one evening of sexual activity only.

-Levitra, or vardenafil, has a half life that will range between four and six hours.
+Levitra (vardenafil) has a half life that will range between four and six hours.
 This means it will typically take your body four to six hours to metabolize and get rid of the active ingredient.
 However, this doesn’t mean that the effects will disappear along with the ingredients.

-On average, vardenafil will work for up to seven hours after it’s been taken, but the maximum potential of the effects will usually start to fade after about four hours.
-In contrast, Viagra®, or sildenafil, has a half life of four hours and will work for around three to six hours after taking a normal dose, although the effects tend to fade after about three to four hours.
 Both Viagra® and Levitra are designed for short term benefits and neither are particularly long lasting.
 The intention is for each drug to be taken around dinner time with the effects usually ending right before going to sleep.

 Answer: Although they are both designed to last for one night, Levitra technically has a longer half life and its effects will be felt for longer than using Viagra®.

-Which One Is More Effective?
+Which One is More Effective?

 Both options are highly effective at treating erectile dysfunction.
 In clinical trials, Levitra and Viagra® are effective in approximately 80% of men, who report satisfactory erections when using the medications.

-• A clinical trial for Levitra found that 80% of men reported achieving an erection that was sufficient for penetrative sex with when using the 20 mg dose of vardenafil.
+A clinical trial for Levitra found that 80% of men reported achieving an erection that was sufficient for penetrative sex with when using the 20 mg dose of Levitra.
 In addition, Levitra is also effective at lower doses, with 75% of men achieving a sufficient erection using the 10 mg dose.

-• A clinical trial for Viagra® found that 82% of men reported having improved erections after using the largest dose of 100mg.
-The 50 mg dose of Viagra®resulted in 74% of the men reporting improved erections.
+A clinical trial for Viagra® found that 82% of men reported having improved erections after using the largest dose of 100mg.
+The 50 mg dose of Viagra® resulted in 74% of the men reporting improved erections.

 Answer: When it comes to treating erectile dysfunction, there is not very much difference between these two options.

-Which One is Faster?
+Which One Works Faster?

 Both Levitra and Viagra® are fast acting drugs and there shouldn’t be too much of a wait time after taking them for their effects to be felt.
 When taking a normal dose, Levitra will usually start working after about 30 minutes although it may take up to an hour for the drug’s maximum effects to be felt.
 Similar to Levitra, Viagra® also starts working around the 30 minute mark with its full effectiveness taking around an hour to achieve.